bezahailu/Caesar-Cipher/README.md

 <br />

 <h2>What is a Caesar Cipher</h2>
 A Caesar Cipher is one of the simplest and most widely known encryption techniques.
 Each letter of the plaintext is replaced by a letter.
-The encryption is based on a a fixed number of positions down the alphabet.
+The encryption is based on a fixed number of positions down the alphabet.
 <br />

 <h2>Languages and Utilities Used</h2>